Polybrominated biphenyl

 Polybrominated biphenyls (PBBs), also called brominated biphenyls or polybromobiphenyls, are a group of manufactured chemicals that consist of polyhalogenated derivatives of a biphenyl core.
 Their chlorine analogs are the PCBs.
 While once widely used commercially, PBBs are now controlled substances under the Restriction of Hazardous Substances Directive, which limits their use in electrical and electronic products sold in the EU.

+Classes of PBBs

+The family of PBBs consists of 209 possible substances, which are called congeners (PBB = C12H(10−x)Brx (x = 1, 2, ..., 10 = m + n)).
+The number of isomers for mono-, di-, tri-, tetra-, penta-, hexa-, hepta-, octa-, nona-, and decabromobiphenyl are 3, 12, 24, 42, 46, 42, 24, 12, 3 and 1, respectively.

 Characteristics

 PBBs usually exist as colorless to off-white solids.
 PBBs soften at 72 degrees Celsius and decompose above 300 degrees Celsius.
 They have low vapor pressure, are very soluble in benzene and toluene, and insoluble in water.
 They are degraded by UV light.

 Application

 PBBs are used as flame retardants of the brominated flame retardant group.
 They are added to plastics used in products such as home electrical appliances, textiles, plastic foams, laptop cabinets, etc. to make them difficult to burn.

 A number of substituted PBBs found application in medicine, namely bromophene and bromofenofos.